deadlyclowning/deadlyclowning/README.md

  ${\textsf{\color{#f74853}•✦───✧ PONYTOWN ✧───✦•}}$
 </h2 div>

-• i'll mainly be in my clownpierce or soulbond skins hanging out near the TCOAAL, mcyt/ls, proship area, or any other places with my cosplays :3
+• i'll mainly be in my redson or cosplay skins hanging out near the TCOAAL, mcyt/ls, proship area, or any other places with my cosplays :3

 • dont even bother talking to me about fandom discourse- i have bigger things to worry about than what ppl do in online spaces- i'd rather do that on a diff platform than ponytown.
 I quite literally do not care if you are a proshipper or an anti but i will step in if i see some rando harrassing people in a pixel pony game (bro go outside and touch grass if you do that /srs if you think you're so cool for that then you're not.. you just look silly)